dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateProcedure.md

 The `CREATE PROCEDURE` statement allows you to create Java or Python procedures, which you can then call using the `CALL PROCEDURE` statement.

+Creating stored procedures in Python is currently a __Beta Release__ feature; it will become generally available in a future release.
+{: .noteIcon}

 For details on how Splice Machine matches procedures to Java methods, see [Argument matching](sqlref_sqlargmatching.html).